WesPeacock/GhanaKeyboards/docs/GhanaNK1.md

 # Keyboard: Ghana Unicode &ndash; Nkonya Phonetic variant

 ##Introduction
 This keyboard is designed for the purpose of keying phonetic annotations in the dictionary of the Nkonya language of Ghana.
-The keystrokes of the Nkonya Phonetic keyboard produce the IPA (International Phonetic Alphabet) characters equivalent to Nkonya letters, and additional IPA features.
+The keystrokes of the Nkonya Phonetic keyboard produce the IPA (International Phonetic Alphabet) characters equivalent to Nkonya letters, and has additional IPA features.

 ##Keystrokes Used
  Two of the letters in the Nkonya alphabet (ɩ and ʋ) are different in the IPA (ɪ and ʊ).
 As well, the IPA characters don't have upper case.
 Some upper case keystrokes are used to type IPA characters that are not in the Nkonya alphabet.